zdeneksvarc/postal-storage/README.md

 ## Installation procedure

-1. Working directory will be `/opt/postal-storage`, so type `cd /opt`, fetch the install repository `sudo git clone https://github.com/zdeneksvarc/postal-storage.git` and set working directory `cd /opt/postal-tls`
+1. Destination directory will be `/opt/postal-storage`.
+Move to the subdirectory `cd /opt` and fetch the install repository `sudo git clone https://github.com/zdeneksvarc/postal-storage.git`.
+Finaly move to the destination directory `cd /opt/postal-tls`
 2. Set the `MYSQL_ROOT_PASSWORD` and `RABBITMQ_DEFAULT_PASS` in the file `.env` in working directory.
-To generate passwords, you can use for example `pwgen 30 2 -y`
+To generate passwords, you can use for example [pwgen](https://linux.die.net/man/1/pwgen), e.g. `pwgen 30 2 -y`
 3. Start the postal-storage Docker Compose project via `docker compose up -d` and you're done 🎉

 You can now proceed by [installing Postal](https://docs.postalserver.io/install/installation).